-Policy 40-6 Meeting Room Policy
+Policy 40-6 | Meeting Room Policy

 Library facilities shall be used for regular library programming and for other uses as outlined below and approved by the Board of Library Commissioners.
-The Library will not discriminate in the use of its facilities based upon race, religion, color, creed, national origin, gender or other criteria prohibited by law.
+The leibrary will not discriminate in the use of its facilities based upon race, religion, color, creed, national origin, gender, or other criteria prohibited by law.

-- The primary intent of Library facilities is to implement regular Library programming. - The sponsored and administered activities of the library and its affiliated organizations shall have priority in determining the use of Library facilities. - Permitting use of Library facilities does not constitute endorsement, by the library, of the organization, the goals, objectives or activities of the organization, or the content of any communications made by the organization.
+- The primary intent of l\(\begin{align\} \text{Library facilities} \) is to implement regular \(\begin{align\} \text{Library programming}. \end{align\} - The sponsored and administered activities of the library and its affiliated organizations shall have priority in determining the use of l\( \) library facilities. - Permitting use of library facilities does not constitute endorsement; by the library; of the organization, the goals, objectives, or activities of the organization, or the content of any communications made by the organization.

-The Library Director shall establish procedures to implement this policy.
+The Library Executive Director shall establish procedures to implement this Ppolicy.

-Policy 40-7 Library Hours
+Policy 40-7 | Library Hours

-Library hours shall be set from time to time by Resolution of the Board of Library Commissioners.
+Library hours shall be set from time to time by Resolution of the Board of Library Commissioners (the "Board" herein).

-If a change in library hours is necessary, the Library Director may, at his or her discretion, authorize the temporary closure of any branch, or may temporarily amend the hours of any branch without prior approval of the Board of Library Commissioners, provided that such closure or change in hours is necessary due to an emergency, building maintenance or repair, or other extenuating circumstance.
+If a change in library hours is necessary, the Library Executive Director may, at their his or her discretion, authorize the temporary closure of any branch, or may temporarily amend the hours of any branch without prior approval of the Board-of Library Commissioners, provided that such closure or change in hours is necessary due to an emergency, building maintenance or repair, or other extenuating circumstance.

-The board president will be promptly notified of such closure or change in Library hours.
-In absence of the president, the vice president will be notified.
+The Bboard Ppresident will be promptly notified of such closure or change in leibrary hours.
+In absence of the Ppresident, the Vvice Ppresident will be notified.